RasmusLindroth/OMDb-PHP-API/README.md

 # OMDb-PHP-API
-A wrapper for OMDb API that gets movie info by IMDb id or title and returns data from IMDb and Rotten Tomatoes.
+A wrapper for OMDb API that gets movie info from IMDb and Rotten Tomatoes.

 ### How to use
     //Init OMDb and include data from Rotten Tomatoes